rene-d/hackerrank/README.md

 ### IDE

 [Visual Studio Code](https://code.visualstudio.com) is a great free IDE that comes with many [plugins](https://marketplace.visualstudio.com/vscode).
-Some configuration files are provided
+Some configuration files are provided.